Softphone Vs Deskphone: Compare Softphones & Hardphones

 - A service agent can integrate his softphone and CRM software for more advanced business communications.
 With the two systems synced together, the support executive can check his customer’s buying history in real-time, even as they talk to them on the phone.

-- If a company call centre wants to automatically log and document its customer calls, they can do so by integrating their CRM tools with their softphone application.
+- If a company call center wants to automatically log and document its customer calls, they can do so by integrating their CRM tools with their softphone application.

-An IP desk phone is similar to a traditional analog (PSTN) handset.
+An IP deskphones is similar to a traditional analog (PSTN) handset.
 It sits on your desk and enables users to receive and make phone calls.
-The difference is that instead of being connected to a regular telephone line, IP desk phones are connected to an IP (Internet Protocol) network, and place calls through VoIP (Voice over Internet Protocol).
+The difference is that instead of being connected to a regular telephone line, IP deskphones are connected to an IP (Internet Protocol) network, and place calls through VoIP (Voice over Internet Protocol).
 They typically come with power adapters and Ethernet connections.

-Desk phones allow your employees to have easy access to an unlimited amount of phone calls.
-IP Desk phones come in different price ranges.
-The higher-end models have more ports, touch-sensitive screens, and provide support for high definition voice.
+Deskphones allow your employees to have easy access to an unlimited amount of phone calls.
+IP Deskphones come in different price ranges.
+The higher-end models have more ports, touch-sensitive screens, and provide support for high-definition voice.
+Here are some limitations of IP deskphones.

 1. Easy usage